Rocky Johnson: Early life

+Rocky's brother Ricky was also a wrestler.

 Professional wrestling career

 National Wrestling Alliance (1964–1982)

 Johnson began his career as a professional wrestler in 1964 in Southern Ontario; soon after his debut, he legally changed his name to his moniker.
 He chose the name Rocky Johnson as a tribute to two of his favorite boxing greats: Rocky Marciano and Jack Johnson, the latter being the first black heavyweight boxing champion.
 In the late 1960s to mid 1970s, he was a major star in California.
 In Los Angeles he took on Freddie Blassie, The Destroyer and John Tolos.

 He was a top contender in the National Wrestling Alliance in the 1970s, receiving title matches against then-World Champions Terry Funk and Harley Race.
 He was well-suited for tag team wrestling, winning several regional tag team championships in the NWA.
 Johnson wrestled off and on in the Memphis promotion, often feuding with Jerry Lawler, winning Lawler's crown at one point.
 He also wrestled under a mask as "Sweet Ebony Diamond" in the Mid-Atlantic area.